 where $z(\mathbf{s})$ is the number of bins which have not received any zero.

 Now, how many of our zero-one strings have $z$ empty bins?
 There are $\binom{r+1}{z}$ ways of choosing the bins which will be empty, whereupon we need to put at least one zero into the remaining $r+1-z$ bins.
-We then have to allocate the remaining $n-2r+1-(r+1-z)= n-3r+z$ zeroes to the $r+1-z$ nonempty bins; there are, as we observed in the proof of Lemma~\ref{layer size}, $\binom{n-2r}{r-z}$ ways of doing this.
-Setting $z=d-n+3r$ concludes the proof of the lemma. \end{proof} Note Lemma~\ref{dexact} implies that $q^{r,d}\neq 0$ if and only if $n-3r\leq d \leq n-2r$.
-Let us give an example of sequences attaining these bounds.
-The zero-one sequence consisting of $r$ $010$-blocks followed by a single block consisting of $n-3r$ zeroes has out-degree exactly $n-3r$.
-On the other hand, the zero-one sequence consiting of $r$ $10$-blocks followed by a single block consisting of $n-2r$ zeroes has out-degree exactly $n-2r$.
+We then have to allocate the remaining $n-2r+1-(r+1-z)= n-3r+z$ zeroes to the $r+1-z$ non-empty bins; there are, as we observed in the proof of Lemma~\ref{layer size}, $\binom{n-2r}{r-z}$ ways of doing this.
+Setting $z=d-n+3r$ concludes the proof of the lemma. \end{proof} Note Lemma~\ref{dexact} implies that $q_n^{r,d}\neq 0$ if and only if $n-3r\leq d \leq n-2r$.
+These bounds are attained by, for example, the zero-one sequence consisting of $r$ $010$-blocks followed by a single block consisting of $n-3r$ zeroes (out-degree $n-3r$), and the zero-one sequence consisting of $r$ $10$-blocks followed by a single block consisting of $n-2r$ zeroes (out-degree $n-2r$).
 These two examples are the extremes we have to contend with inside a layer of the Fibonacci cube.

-Lemma~\ref{dexact} has the following corollary: \begin{corollary} Let $r,n$ be fixed, and let $d_{\star}=d_{\star}(r,n)$ be an integer maximising $q^{r,d}_n$.
+Lemma~\ref{dexact} has the following corollary. \begin{corollary} Let $r,n$ be fixed, and let $d_{\star}=d_{\star}(r,n)$ be an integer maximising $q^{r,d}_n$.
 Then

 or